Certification Maintenance Exemptions

 Exemption Category 2: Inactive Membership Status

-- Other: Other reasons for inactive membership status will also be considered on a case-by-case basis.
+- Other: Other reasons (up to four consecutive years) for inactive membership status will also be considered on a case-by-case basis.

 *Definition of effective date: The effective date will be the next quarterly paid thru date after the change is approved (Paid thru dates happen on four dates in each year, corresponding to membership periods: March 31, June 30, September 30, and December 31).
 For example, if a member is approved for an inactive exemption in February, the effective date of the change would be March 31.
 Back dues will be calculated from the member's own paid thru date.
 For example, if a member's paid thru date is June 30 then back dues would start accumulating as of July 1.